Full Throttle Vision: Vehicle detection for autonomous racing

 • Research into low-latency perception algorithms

-• Development of a low-latency LiDAR perception pipeline
+• Development of a low-latency perception pipeline

 • Benchmarking against current approach used by the chair and state-of-the-art